Leaderboard

 4 points

-First… welcome, Kevin!
+9. First… welcome, Kevin!
 It’s a great group of people here, you will have no problem getting advice as you progress through your work.
 Willie, I’m late to the party on the cups you’re talking about.
 I saw the chatter about them in the other thread got distracted before I could respond.
 I didn’t think anything of them as both of my cars have them.
 I purchased a new set for when I had the interior redone on the ‘70, but the shop that did the install didn’t attach them to the new console (maybe they didn’t want to drill holes into a brand new piece?).
 Never inquired with the trim shop and just left the belts on the floor when not in use for now.
 Here’s a couple pics of the interior of the ‘70 as it arrived as well as a couple pictures of the cups in the ‘71.
-When the better half rides with me I make her go seatbelt-less and I use the passenger side cups for my smokes and garage door opener 🤣😂 (Kidding)3 points
+When the better half rides with me I make her go seatbelt-less and I use the passenger side cups for my smokes and garage door opener 🤣😂 (Kidding)

 3 points